 Figure 2.6 illustrates the upstream propagation of topology information.
 This stage assembles a list of all downstream Receiver IDs connected to the HDCP Repeater through a permitted connection tree, enabling revocation support upstream.
 This stage is implemented after successful completion of Session Key Exchange.
-This stage is used to assemble the latest topology information at the Formatted: H
+This stage is used to assemble the latest topology information at the beginning of the HDCP Session immediately following an SKE or on subsequent changes to the topology due to connect or disconnect of an HDCP Receiver or HDCP Repeater.